gophercoders/website/content/lessonplans/KS2/lower/further-numbers.md

 [install guides]({{< relref "installing-go.md" >}}) on the website for more details.

-### Prerequisits
+### Prerequisites

 Maths - the pupils should have been introduced to brackets and the laws of association and commutative for addition and multiplication.

 ### Starter Activity

-Ask the students what the symbols used for
+Ask the students what symbols are used for
 * addition
 * subtraction
 * multiplication